-A team of oceanographers from SAMS (Scottish Association for Marine Science) overcame the challenge of Coronavirus (COVID-19) restrictions to complete a month-long research voyage to the North Atlantic, collecting climate change data.
+A team of oceanographers from SAMS (Scottish Association for Marine Science) overcame the challenge of COVID restrictions to complete a month-long research voyage to the North Atlantic, collecting climate change data.

 Originally scheduled for August, the team faced challenging sea conditions but retrieved and redeployed a series of scientific moorings collecting crucial information on how ocean changes are affecting climate.